Gsolis-C/Small-Code-Snippets/General Tips and Tricks/README.md

 ## Learn slowly

 Allow me to save you a bunch of money.
-There's no way you can learn to develop *insert language of your choice* in 24 hours. or 48.
+There's no way you can learn to develop *insert language of your choice here* in 24 hours. or 48.
 Or a week.
 You can learn the basics of a language in a week.
-But even those most talented people from the previous section will have difficulty creating something larger than a button.
+But even those most talented people from the previous section will have difficulty creating something more complex than basic CRUD after such an intense session.

 That is unless, they spend every available hour in that week figuring it out.
 Which they probably will.